DimShim/Andersen_DevOps_cours/1_TIL/README.md

 # 13.10.2021 Today I've learned
 * Made a pull request for the github-pr script and asked colleagues to do a code review

+# 14.10.2021 Today I've learned
+* Built my Python image in Docker

+# 15.10.2021 Today I've learned
+* Ran my image as a container

+# 16.10.2021 Today I've learned
+* Debugged my image as a container

+# 17.10.2021 Today I've learned
+* Using multi-stage builds in Docker